jacopotagliabue/recs-at-resonable-scale/README.md

 * _What if my datasets are not static to begin with, but depends on real interactions?_ We open-sourced a [serverless pipeline](https://github.com/jacopotagliabue/paas-data-ingestion) that show how data ingestion could work.

+* _I want to add tool X, replace Y with Z: how modular is this pipeline?_

 _TBC_

 ## Acknowledgements

 Contributors:

-* [Jacopo Tagliabue](https://www.linkedin.com/in/jacopotagliabue/), general design, Metaflow fan boy, prototype.
+* [Jacopo](https://www.linkedin.com/in/jacopotagliabue/), general design, Metaflow fan boy, prototype;
+* the Outerbounds team, in particular [Hamel](https://www.linkedin.com/in/hamelhusain/) for Metaflow guidance, [Valay](https://www.linkedin.com/in/valay-dave-a3588596/) for AWS Batch support;
+* the NVIDIA Merlin team, in particular [Gabriel](https://www.linkedin.com/in/gabrielspmoreira/), [Even](https://www.linkedin.com/in/even-oldridge/), [Ben](https://www.linkedin.com/in/ben-frederickson/) and [Ronay](https://www.linkedin.com/in/ronay-ak/).

 _TBC_